itjuba/SketchyPad/README.md

 # SketchyPad

-A skribbl clone , built with Elixir phoenix & JQuery
+A skribbl clone , built with Elixir Phoenix & JQuery

 Version 1.0 has the following features :